UnitTestBot/ksmt/docs/getting-started.md

 }
 ```
 All KSMT expressions are typed and incorrect terms (e.g. `and` with integer arguments)
-will result in a compile-time error.
+result in a compile-time error.

 ### Working with SMT solvers